chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 > Theme: The untrusting world of Kumandra - Past, Present, Future

-### Notes

-#### Narrative sequence vs chronological sequence
+### Narrative sequence vs chronological sequence

 - The X-Men Days of Future Past movie alternates between the characters/plot in the past (1980's) and the dystopian future (2100's), so that one time continuity is actively changing the outcome of the other time continuity — the two continuities are happening in parallel
-	- That's one aspect of the storytelling effect I want to have with this back-and-forth style of Episode 1
+	- That's one aspect of the storytelling effect I want to have with this cutting-back-and-forth style of Episode 1
 - The present-day Kumandra is so bleak — and in a sense, the past events already happened and caused the fallout
 	- We slowly reveal the extent of the fallout according to past events
-- And yet, during the scenes set in the past, it's *almost* as if the fallout could've been prevented, especially as present-Raya exhibits the distrust that saves her in the present, and would've in the past
+- And yet, during the scenes set in the past, it's *almost* as if the fallout could've been prevented, especially as present-continuity-Raya exhibits the distrust that saves her in the present, and it would've saved her in the past
-	- It’s revealed later in the episode that present!Raya's sword was originally her father's, *while* her father was still championing his cooperation ideals (as shown in the past).
+	- It’s revealed at one point in the episode that present!Raya's sword was originally her father's, *narratively while* her father was still championing his cooperation ideals (as shown in the past).
 This causes the audience to wonder — what happened in between?
-	- Present!Raya says she was betrayed, in the episode for the audience, before past-Raya was betrayed
+	- Present!Raya says she was betrayed, narratively sequenced in the episode for the audience, before past-Raya got betrayed
 	- It's mentioned in the present that Heart is in ruins, and that’s narratively arranged right before Namaari’s betrayal in the past

 ### Skip the Prologue